 Scientifically-grounded, farmer-engaged strategies to build soil health.

-The Soil Health Alliance for Research and Engagement (SHARE) Collaborative brings together scientists, farmers, and partners to advance practical, profitable soil health solutions through research and outreach in Wisconsin and beyond.
+The Soil Health Alliance for Research and Engagement (SHARE) brings together scientists, farmers, and advocacy partners to advance practical, profitable soil health solutions through research and outreach in the Upper Midwest and beyond.

 At SHARE, we lead interdisciplinary, farmer-engaged research and outreach that supports resilient agricultural landscapes.
 By investigating and promoting practical, profitable, and community-supporting strategies for building soil health, SHARE addresses critical challenges including climate variability, soil erosion and compaction, nutrient loss, water pollution, biodiversity decline, and the long-term economic and social sustainability of agriculture.